RLButch/group-project-1/README.md

-The most popular room type is entire house/apartment Price and days occupied are (negatively) moderately correlated Price is an important factor when choosing a rental listing
+The most popular room type is entire house/apartment Price and days occupied are (negatively) moderately correlated Price is an important factor when choosing a rental listing Price distribution is focused around the $ 300–400 prices with few observations that present higher prices.